 Another way is to gradually push the morning nap later by 15-20 minutes every 2-3 days until you get to 11 and then 12.
-Whilst you do this you may find that she only needs a short cat nap in the afternoon to make it through to bed time or another option is to do an early bedtime in place of the afternoon nap.
+Whilst you do this you may find that he only needs a short cat nap in the afternoon to make it through to bed time or another option is to do an early bedtime in place of the afternoon nap.

 Distract your baby to keep her awake

-Allow your baby to nap for 2-3hours
+Allow your baby to nap for up to 2 hours

 Initially, your toddler may only nap 1-2 hours whilst the nap transition is taking place.
 If this is the case, they may need to compensate with a 30 minute nap in the afternoon.
 Now that your toddler is only napping once each day, it is better that they take this nap at home and not on the go.
-Try a 10-15 minute wind down time before the nap by slowing down the pace, reading a story together, singing a lullaby and then putting her down in her darkened bedroom.
+Try a 10-15 minute wind down time before the nap by slowing down the pace, reading a story together, singing a lullaby and then putting him down in her darkened bedroom.